 Accumulation of fluid in the pericardium impairs filling of the heart and decreases cardiac output.
 Most commonly seen in pts with lung or breast cancers, leukemias, or lymphomas, pericardial tamponade may also develop as a late complication of mediastinal radiation therapy (constrictive pericarditis).
 Common symptoms are dyspnea, cough, chest pain, orthopnea, and weakness.
 Pleural effusion, sinus tachycardia, jugular venous distention, hepatomegaly, and cyanosis are frequent physical findings.
 Paradoxical pulse, decreased heart sounds, pulsus alternans, and friction rub are less common with malignant than nonmalignant pericardial disease.
 Echocardiography is diagnostic; pericardiocentesis may show serous or bloody exudate, and cytology usually shows malignant cells.

 Drainage of fluid from the pericardial sac may be lifesaving until a definitive surgical procedure (pericardial stripping or window) can be performed.

 Primary spinal cord tumors occur rarely, and cord compression is most commonly due to epidural metastases from vertebral bodies involved with tumor, especially from prostate, lung, breast, lymphoma, and myeloma primaries.
 Pts present with back pain, worse when recumbent, with local tenderness.
 Loss of bowel and bladder control may occur.
 On physical examination, pts have a loss of sensation below a horizontal line on the trunk, called a sensory level, which usually corresponds to one or two vertebrae below the site of compression.
 Weakness and spasticity of the legs and hyperactive reflexes with upgoing toes on Babinski testing are often noted.
-Spine radiographs may reveal erosion of the pedicles (winking ...
+Spine radiographs may reveal ...